 Would you like to experience the benefits of 4-H outside of a “traditional” community club?
 Bring the 4-H program to your school, afterschool program, library, or recreation center, etc. through our hands-on and engaging educational programs.
 Our OSU Extension, Franklin County staff also host educator workshops, a school gardening series, and other special events throughout the year.
-Click here for a general brochure about all the 4-H school enrichment activities available, listed below.
+Contact Sue Hogan for more information about this year's opportunities.

 School Enrichment Activities